The History of Birthstones

 Precious gemstones have been worn to adorn crowns and signify wealth all over the world for centuries.
 In some cultures precious gems were also tied to religion and religious figures.

 The most popular - and interesting - usage of gemstones comes from Polish culture in the 15th and 16th centuries.
-Gemstones were thought to possess special powers, with each stone possessing certain powers that would grow stronger during its assigned month.
+Gemstones were thought to possess special powers, with each stone possessing certain powers that would grow stronger during a particular month.
 It was believed that if a person wore a gemstone they would receive a transfer of the stone’s powers.
 With that in mind, people sought to collect gemstone jewelry for each and every month and wore this jewelry during the assigned month for optimal powers.

 Tibetan culture also believes in the different powers of precious gemstones.
 The astrological assignments for birthstones that we are familiar with today originate from these Tibetan beliefs.